koji-project/koji/docs/source/kojid_conf.rst

       in config, but don't mix them as order is not binding.

    pluginpath=/usr/lib/koji-builder-plugins
-      Double-colon-separated list of directories, where builder plugins are.
+      Colon-separated list of directories to check for builder plugins.
-      They are not used by default, use ``plugins`` to enable them
+      They are not used by default, use ``plugins`` to enable them.

    retry_interval=60
-      If there is an unsuccessful call to hub, this is how many seconds to waited before trying new call.
+      If there is an unsuccessful call to hub, this is how many seconds to wait before trying new call.

    server=http://hub.example.com/kojihub
       The URL for the koji xmlrpc server.